-On this Mother's Day the very concept is in jeopardy.
-Under the accelerating transanity, the preferred designation of allegedly respected institutions is "gestational parent" - because, after all, in today's exciting world it could just as easily be your father who went all gestational with you.
-Conversely, if your mom was "assigned the male gender" at birth, she can still learn to chestfeed.
+On this Mothering Sunday the very concept is in jeopardy.
+Under the accelerating transanity, the preferred designation of allegedly respected institutions such as hospitals and state bureaucracies is "gestational parent" - because, after all, in today's exciting world it could just as easily be your father who went all gestational with you.
+Conversely, if your mum was "assigned the male gender" at birth, she can still learn to chestfeed.
 That's the new approved term - "chestfeeding": it has its knockers - no, wait, just as often it doesn't.

-My mother died almost a decade ago: She was Belgian and we observed the occasion on a different date, but nevertheless on Mother's Day I find myself thinking of her more than I expected to - which suits the somewhat lugubrious air of some of the songs in this podcast.
+My mother died a decade ago: She was Belgian and inclined to observe the occasion on a different date, but nevertheless on Mothering Sunday and/or Mother's Day I find myself thinking of her more than I expected to - which suits the somewhat lugubrious air of some of the songs in this podcast.
 The "mother song" was a staple of the pop music industry from the late 19th century to the Great War, and in this audio special we'll celebrate examples thereof both enduring and long forgotten - from a range of singers including Al Jolson, Eddy Arnold, Sophie Tucker, John McCormack, Allan Sherman, the Carter Family, Don McLean and (briefly) Abba plus many of the first recording stars of the 78 era.
 Along the way, we'll explore sub-genres such as Irish mother songs and Jewish mother songs, train songs about mothers and telephone songs about mothers.
-I'll discuss the mother song that became the big anti-war number of the First World War, "I Didn't Raise My Boy To Be A Soldier", and the all-time great stalker-mother song, "And Her Mother Came Too".
+I'll discuss the mother song that became the big anti-war number of the First World War, and the all-time great stalker-mother song.
 And, of course, we work our way eventually to "M-O-T-H-E-R (A Word That Means The World To Me)".

 I'm sure glad I wasn't alive a hundred years ago.
 Up until now, I was certain that the Nineties had to be the worst decade of the 20th century for music, but after hearing this hefty sampling of the teens, I'm no longer so sure.
 As long as I live, I never want to hear another parlor waltz featuring an effete tenor who insists on rolling every 'R' (even the ones that aren't the first letter of the word).